Lifespan: Unknown to 3/4 of Eiroku (1564)

 Father: Honda Masatada

-Children: Mitsutada, Mitsunori, Tadatsugu, daughter (second wife of Asahina Sasetsugu）
+Children: Mitsutada, Mitsunori, Tadatsugu, daughter (wife of Asahina Matsugu)

 Tadatoshi was born as the son of Honda Masatada, a bushō in Mikawa.
-Honda Shigetsugu, known as Onisaguza, was from a branch of Tadatoshi’s family, and was the son of a cousin of Tadatoshi.
+Honda Shigetsugu, nicknamed Onisakuza for his rough disposition, was from a branch of Tadatoshi’s family, and was the son of a cousin of Tadatoshi.

 First, he followed the Imagawa clan of Suruga Province.
 In the eighth month of 1556, Tadatoshi participated in the Second Division in the Battle of Ameyama to subdue Okudaira Sadakatsu after he separated from the Imagawa clan.
 In the fifth month of 1560, when his lord, Imagawa Yoshimoto (a sengoku daimyō and the eleventh head of the Imagawa clan) invaded Owari Province, Tadatoshi dispatched his eldest son, Honda Mitsutada, on his behalf.
 After marching into Owari, the Imagawa army was attacked and Yoshimoto killed at the Battle of Okehazama.
 This created an opportunity for Matsudaira Motoyasu (later known as Tokugawa Ieyasu) to become independent of the Imagawa and consolidate control of Mikawa Province.
 With the Imagawa in decline, Tadatoshi abandoned them in favor of the Matsudaira clan.